chpasek/hpe-dev-portal/content/platform/hpe-oneview/home.md

 ### [Puppet ![](Github)](https://github.com/HewlettPackard/oneview-puppet)

-The [Puppet](https://puppet.com/) module for HPE OneView automates the configuring and provisioning of bare-metal infrastructure so customers can deliver apps and services faster and easier.
+The [Puppet](https://puppet.com/) module for HPE OneView automates the configuring and provisioning of bare-metal infrastructure.
+This project is no longer being developed and has limited support.
+In the near future this repository will be fully deprecated.
+Please consider using other OneView projects, such as Terraform and Ansible Collection.

 - - -